ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 `--require-pacbio-support`: If set, all isoforms in the final set must be supported by at least one IsoSeq read.
 This flag is likely to discard a ton of transcripts, so be careful.

-`--minimum-coverage`: The minimum coverage to the reference a `transMap`/`AugustusTMR` transcript must have to be considered.
-Default is 40.

 `--in-species-rna-support-only`: If set, all of the above intron/exon support flags will look only at RNA-seq/IsoSeq data from the species in question, and not make use of `homGeneMapping` to check support in all species.
+The output plots are not effected by this flag.

 `--rebuild-consensus`: A convenience flag to allow you to adjust the flags above.
 When set, will force the pipeline to re-run consensus finding and will also re-build the downstream plots and assembly hub.